smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/UploadFileReadme.md

 ## Usage

-Reserved for uploading files
+For uploading files for later use in the component framework.

-An example scenario could involve parsing data directly sourced from a CSV or Excel file
+An example scenario could involve parsing data directly sourced from a CSV or Excel file.

 ## Signature